BML-cbnu/TRACE-DDI/README.md

 **TRACE-DDI** is a Transformer–GAT hybrid framework for **drug–drug interaction (DDI) prediction**.
 It integrates **SMILES-based Transformer encoders**, **graph attention networks (GAT)**, and **pre-computed compound vectors** (e.g., knowledge-graph embeddings).

-This repository provides a modular implementation (`trace-ddi.py` + `utils/*`) that reproduces the original experiment structure—
-generating per-fold logs, checkpoints, and evaluation reports with consistent timing and naming conventions.

 ⸻

 ## Workflow Overview